ig3/srf/README.md

 The only exception is new cards.
 They don't have a due time.
 Instead, they are presented when study time does not exceed configured limits, up to a maximum number of new cards per day.
+New cards are ordered by card.ord.

 ## Card Lifecycle